-The Company has been progressing the permitting and reopening of the historic Idaho-Maryland Gold Mine located in Grass Valley, California (the "I-M Project") since 2003.
-However, the Project was placed on hold on 26 October 2011 due to poor equity market conditions and will remain on hold until such time as the Company is able to raise sufficient funds to advance the Project through the permitting process.
+Between 2003 and 2013, the Company had been involved in permitting the reopening of the historic Idaho-Maryland Gold Mine located in Grass Valley, California (the "I-M Project").
+The I-M Project was placed on hold on 26 October 2011 due to poor equity market conditions.
 On 10 September 2013, the Company's permit applications were deemed withdrawn by the City of Grass Valley and will have to be resubmitted if and when the Company is ready to move forward with the permitting process.
-On 01 February 2013, the Company announced that the Lease Option to Purchase Agreement for certain surface and mineral rights associated with the Idaho-Maryland Project had expired.
-Should negotiations to extend the Agreement be unsuccessful, Emgold has stated it will terminate the Project and focus on the other assets the Company currently has in its portfolio.
+On 01 February 2013, the Company announced that the Lease Option to Purchase Agreement (the "BET Agreement") for certain surface and mineral rights associated with the I-M Project (the "BET properties") had expired.
+Should negotiations to obtain a new BET Agreement or to purchase the BET properties be unsuccessful, or obtaining financing to advance the I-M Project through permitting be unsuccessful, Emgold has stated it will terminate the I-M Project.
+If Emgold elects to terminate the I-M Project, it will sell real estate properties it owns in Grass Valley associated with the I-M Project and focus on the other assets the Company currently has in its portfolio.